giraone/kafka-debezium-postgres/kafka-debezium-postgres-5.5-11/jdbc-connect/db-migration-with-kafka-connect.md

 # Database migration with Kafka Connect

-This is a proof-of-concept, how one can migration database values from one datebase to another using Kafka Connect and its JDBC source and sink connector.
-The basic use-case is e.g. migrating a value from one microservice database to another microservice database without writing much code.
+This is a proof-of-concept, how one can migrate database values from one database to another using Kafka Connect and its JDBC source and sink connector as a ETL tool.
+The basic use-case is migrating values from one microservice database to another microservice database without writing much code.

 ## Setup